tomsWebConsulting/twcsl/Page/Store/Store Page Price Change/README.md

 ## Callback Example

-For an example of how to write a callback please see [Store Page Price Change Log][10].
+For an example of how to write a callback please see [Store Page Price Change Log][11].

 ## Note

-Changing prices on a Store page does not effect the cart, checkout, or other SS pages/backend storage.
+Changing prices on a Store page does not affect the cart, checkout, or other SS pages/backend storage.
 This is purely a cosmetic change.
 No code can change the checkout page or SS backend.
-It is a SS security feature.
+It is an SS security feature.

 ## Make a Donation

-Please consider [making a donation][11].
+Please consider [making a donation][12].

 ## Changes

+* **2025-02-07**

+  * support add to cart buttons feature on list page
+  * restructure code
+  * remove dependency on jQuery
+  * remove dependency on twcsl
+  * bumped version to 0.7.0

 * **2024-10-04**

   * rework code to use JSON for settings via a script tag